pragmaticslaboratory/deloreanjs/README.md

 Try it out now!
 ---

-*Do you want to be a time traveler (in your JavaScript code)?* Please, use its Web application [http://pleger.cl/sites/deloreanjs](http://pleger.cl/sites/deloreanjs)
+*Do you want to be a time traveler (in your JavaScript code)?* Please, use its Web application: [http://pleger.cl/sites/deloreanjs](http://pleger.cl/sites/deloreanjs)

 What is the new?
 ----